Early Childhood Education (ECE)

 (Undergraduate)

-Candidates will study, use and evaluate early childhood assessment methods and tools that are appropriate for use with young children with diverse cultural and socioeconomic experiences.
-Focus of the course is on the teacher candidate's acquisition of knowledge and skills regarding an array of formal and informal assessment instruments and techniques used to gather information needed for making decisions about typical and atypical children served in individual and group learning situations.
-Focus is directed toward the development of curricular goals and instructional approaches that evolve from the development of curricular goals and instructional approaches that evolve from the assessment information.
-Such information is used to create learning plans, including Individual Family Service plans (IFSP) and Individualized Education Plan (IEP), serving child and family responsively.
+This course introduces students to the study, use, and evaluation of early childhood assessment methods and tools appropriate for young children with diverse linguistic, cultural and socioeconomic experiences.
+Focus of the course is on the student's acquisition of knowledge and skills regarding an array of assessment instruments and techniques for gathering data, including formative, summative, teacher-created, and standardized instruments.
+Assessment data are used for making decisions about children with typical and atypical development being served in individual and group learning situations.
+Attention is directed toward the development of curricular goals and instructional approaches that evolve from the assessment information.
+Such information is used to create learning plans and support the development and implementation of Individualized Family Service Plans (IFSP) and Individualized Education Plans (IEP) that serve children and families responsively.
+Prerequisite: ECE 290.

 ECE 290 and edu major or minor